sileod/nfsdict/README.md

 # nfsdict

-NFS-safe persistent dictionary for Python (CPython & PyPy).
+NFS-safe persistent dictionary for Python 🗃️

 One file per key, atomic writes via temp + rename, in-memory read cache so reads never touch NFS after initial load.
 Corruption of one file loses that key only — never the whole store.